Las Vegas Workers’ Compensation Lawyer

 If you were injured on the job in Las Vegas, you don’t need to prove your employer was negligent to obtain workers’ compensation benefits.
-A work injury lawyer at the George Bochanis Injury Law Offices can help you recover compensation for damages, even if you were partially to blame for your accident.
-Since 1985, our law firm has been helping injured workers make ends meet while they recover.
+A workers’ compensation lawyer at the George Bochanis Injury Law Offices can help you recover compensation, even if you were partially to blame for your accident.

 Call our law firm at: (702) 388-2005